LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D2-Identity-Authorization2.md

 - Review due dates on Moodle.
 - There is reading, but no reading quiz for next week.

+## Footnotes

+[^1]: Account/Login is the default path that unauthorized (not logged in) users will be redirected to when they try to access an action method restricted with the [Authorize] attribute.
+[^2]: Account/AccessDenied is the default path that unauthorized (not in the required role) users will be redirected to when they try to access an action method restricted with the [Authorize(Roles = "SomeRole")] attribute.
+[^3]: The users I seeded before adding authentication don't have a password--but this isn't necessarily a problem.
+They work for the Reviews in the seed data.

 ------

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png) ](http://creativecommons.org/licenses/by-sa/4.0/)
-ASP.NET Core MVC Lecture Notes, written winter 2021, by [Brian Bird](https://birdsbits.blog) are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+ASP.NET Core MVC Lecture Notes, written winter 2021, revised winter 2022, by [Brian Bird](https://profbird.dev) are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).